expo/expo/guides/Expo for Web.md

 > All information here is "pre-rc" and subject to changes.

-Expo for web brings all of the high-quality modules you've come to expect from React Native to the Web.
+Expo for web brings all of the high quality modules you've come to expect from React Native to the Web.
 Building on top of React Native for Web, Expo removes all of the complexity and makes it easy to create responsive mobile-web experiences.

-The high-level goals of this project:
+The high level goals of this project:

-- Be highly universal with little-to-no lock-in.
+- Be highly universal with little-to-no lock in.
 - Actually maximize code reuse.
 - Dig deep to make sure our modules emulate native features as best they can.
-- Reuse native configurations to create high-fidelity progressive web apps.
-(PWA)
+- Reuse native configurations to create high fidelity progressive web apps (PWAs).
-- Enable community members to contribute to Platform Modules.
+- Enable community members to contribute to Universal Modules.

 ## Examples